lpottier/workflow-io-bb/real-workflows/swarp/README.md

 ### Without Burst Buffers

-Run `run/run-swarp.sh` .
+Run `run/run-swarp.sh` (need a cluster with SLURM).
 Make sure to modify the path regarding your install of SWarp and where are the `input/`.

+- To run manually _rsmpl_: `swarp-2.38.0-install/bin/swarp -c config/resample.swarp input/PTF201111*.w.fits`
+- To run manually _coadd_: `swarp-2.38.0-install/bin/swarp -c config/combine.swarp PTF201111*.w.resamp.fits`

 The configuration files in `config` directory control the problem.
 For efficiency, set the following variables according to the DRAM available on your machine: